 As an alternative to the CAI and codon usage models, we have proposed a simple linear model that relates codon fractions and expression levels of genes.
-An advantage of the linear model is that, unlike the numerical values from the CAI and the codon usage, the predicted expression levels have the same dimension (copies/cell) as the actual expression levels and are directly comparable with them.
+An advantage of the linear model is that, unlike the numerical values from the CAI and the codon usage, the predicted expression levels have the same dimension as the logarithm of the actual expression levels and are directly comparable with them.
 The linear model predicts an expression level of 1.7 copies/cell for transcripts from sequences with average codon fractions; this is equal to the average expression level in a{mRNA} .
 (This follows from equation 11 and the fact that the average residual in the model is equal to zero.)

 We have suggested a natural, intuitive justification for the linear model, based on the CAI formalism.
-Of course, this does not exclude the possibility that there are better alternatives.
+Of course there might be better alternatives than the linear model.
 From a mathematical standpoint, the linear regression is relatively simple and involves much less complex computations than non-linear regressions.